trungnguyenhuynhminh46/microservices-ecommerce/README.md

 - **Scalability**: The architecture must support horizontal scaling to handle increased load during peak usage.
 - **Availability**: The system should maintain a high availability rate using redundancy and fault-tolerant services.
 - **Resilience**: One failure should not cascade to other services.
 Each service should be able to recover independently.
-- **Performance**: The apis should be fast and responsive, with low latency and high throughput.
+- **Performance**: The APIs should be fast and responsive, with low latency and high throughput.
 - **Maintainability**: The codebase must follow clean architecture principles and be modular to enable easy updates and testing.
 - **Consistency**: Eventual consistency should be ensured across microservices through asynchronous communication patterns (e.g., Kafka + Outbox pattern).
 - **Message Driven**: The system should be designed to handle asynchronous events and messages, allowing for decoupled communication between services.